Skip to main content

 Content Security Policy (CSP) is a browser standard to prevent cross-site scripting (XSS), clickjacking and other code injection attacks resulting from execution of malicious content in the context of another website.
 A policy, determining which stylesheets, scripts and other assets are allowed to run, is sent with every request and is parsed and enacted by the browser.

-CSP can be run in two modes - report only, where violations of the policy are reported to a given endpoint but allowed to execute, and enforcement, where violations are blocked.
+CSP can be run in two modes - enforce, where violations are blocked and the violation is reported to a given endpoint and report only, where the violation is allowed to execute and a report is sent.

-GOV.UK has a base policy set in the govuk_app_config gem.
-This policy is shared amongst GOV.UK applications and should contain directives that are either global or common to many applications.
+The base policy is set in govuk_app_config gem.
+This policy is shared amongst GOV.UK applications and should only contain directives that are either global or common to many applications.
+This can be amended and deployed to apps with a new gem release.

 How violations are reported